LW83/sorting_hat/README.md

      - [Pep8online Validator](http://pep8online.com/)
      - [Heroku](https://id.heroku.com/login)
      - [Lucidchart](https://www.lucidchart.com): To create a flow chart of the game logic
-     - [Google](www.google.com):For spreadsheet and API to connect to Python
+     - [Google](www.google.com): For spreadsheet and API to connect to Python

      Specific Online Resources utilised as references:
-      - https://stackoverflow.com/questions/23623288/print-full-ascii-art - how to insert ASCII images into Python
+      - https://stackoverflow.com/questions/23623288/print-full-ascii-art - to insert ASCII images into Python
       - https://www.codespeedy.com/check-if-user-input-is-a-string-or-number-in-python/ - to check name input for digits instead of letters
       - https://pypi.org/project/colorama/ - to add color to the ASCII images